iamkiko/kotlin-orderbook/README.md

 # Kotlin Orderbook

 This app is a simple in-memory order book for placing limit orders with order matching and viewing open orders and recent trades.
-It's designed to mimic basic functionalities of trading platforms, offering APIs for interacting with the order book, submitting limit orders, and viewing recent trade activities.

-The system is designed to simulate key functionalities of a crypto trading platform but only supports BTCUSDC as a currency pair for now.
+The system is designed to simulate basic functionalities of a crypto trading platform using BTCUSDC as the default currency pair.

 ## Prerequisites
 - Kotlin 1.9.0